What is a sitemap for a website?

 It's an incredibly intuitive way for a person to get the big picture.

-The classic HTML sitemap is a common feature found on the bottom of many websites.
+HTML sitemaps are a common feature found on the bottom of many websites.

 Unlike the 2D visual sitemap, which is primarily used for internal planning and collaborating on the site plan, an HTML sitemap is specifically designed for your site's visitors and should be easily accessible, normally in the footer.